Nor'easter uncovers 'ghost tracks' on New Jersey beach

 "It was even better this time because I knew what I was looking at," Heely said.
 "I know some of their history, I know that this eerie thing happens every now and again and I know where to look."

 The ghost tracks are all that remains of a rail line that once served as support for sand mining and munitions testing facilities during World War I, according to NJ.com.
-They were often used in the early- and mid-1990s to mine sand from the beach and ocean.
+They were often used throughout the early and mid-1900s to mine sand from the beach and ocean.
 The sand would then be used to create glass or cement.

 When the rail line was put out of use, the tides washed sand over the tracks.
 It’s unclear if Tuesday’s nor’easter will uncover more of the historic “ghost tracks” -- or bury them even deeper.